Ways to get access when off campus

 Firefox users: right-click this link 'Off-campus Access Bookmarklet' and select 'Bookmark This Link...'.
 Alternatively, click and drag the link to your 'Bookmarks' toolbar.

-- Internet Explorer users: right-click this link 'Off-campus Access Bookmarklet' and select 'Add to Favourites'.
+- Edge users: right-click this link 'Off-campus Access Bookmarklet' and select 'Add to Favourites'.
 Alternatively, click and drag the link to your 'Links' toolbar.
 You may be prompted with a security alert warning you that the link may not be safe.
 It is fine to click 'yes' to continue.

 - Safari users: right-click this link 'Off-campus Access Bookmarklet' and select 'Copy link'.
 Bookmark this page by selecting 'Add Bookmark' from the Bookmarks menu.
 Go to where you saved this bookmark (e.g. Bookmarks Bar) and right-click the bookmark.
 Select 'Edit Address'.
 In the Address section, right-click and select 'Paste' to paste the bookmarklet code.